 The financial changes have not yet ended and continue at a pace.
 After seven years in the making, MiFID II came into force on 3 January 2018.
 MiFID II reaches across the financial services sector and affects nearly all aspects of finance, including: personal transactions and inducements; recruitment; monitoring telephone and electronic communications; training and competence requirements; and remuneration.

-And on the issue of remuneration, the EBA has produced new guidelines, which apply from 30 June 2018.
+And on the issue of remuneration, the EBA produced new guidelines, which have applied since 30 June 2018.
 The aim of the guidelines is to reinforce the harmonisation of internal governance arrangements, processes and mechanisms in institutions within the EU in line with the requirements under the Capital Requirements Directive IV.

 The evolving regulatory landscape can be challenging for financial organisations.
 Our financial services manual will help you as it covers the key aspects of the new regulatory world, including the SMR and CR, MiFID II, new rules and requirements, practical implications and future developments.